Canardoux/fs-doc/index.md

 The Flutter Sound package includes the following features :

-* Play and Record sound or music with various codecs. \(See [the supported codecs here](https://fs-doc.vercel.app/tau/tau/guides/guides_codecs.html)\)
+* Play and Record sound or music with various codecs. \(See [the supported codecs here](https://fs-doc.vercel.app/tau/guides/guides_codecs.html)\)
 * Play local or remote files specified by their URL.
 * Play assets.
-* Record to a live dart Stream
+* Play from a dart stream
 * Playback from a live dart Stream
 * Support for releasing/resuming resources when the app pauses/resumes.

 ## Flutter Sound and Streams

-Streams support are a main Flutter Sound feature that is very exciting.
+Streams support is a main Flutter Sound feature that is very exciting.

 - Flutter Sound can record to a dart stream of audio data (PCM Float32 or PCM Int16).
 This let you process live audio data in dart, or send these data to a remote host.
 - Flutter Sound can playback from a dart stream of audio data (PCM Float32 or PCM Int16).
 This let play live audio data generated from dart